src-d/regression-borges/README.md

 built automatically.
 * local:fix/some-bug - tag or branch from the repository in the current directory.
 The binary will be built.
+* local:HEAD - current state of the repository.
+Binary is built.
 * pull:266 - code from pull request #266 from borges repo.
 Binary is built.
 * /path/to/borges - a borges binary built locally.